eaidmann/InstagramFollowerFollowingTracking/README.md

 # Instagram Follower/Following Tracking
-This tool allows the user to track their current followers or following list of their Instagram account.
+This tool allows the user to track their current followers or following list on their Instagram account by comparing it with the previous follower/following list.

 The tool uses downloaded Instagram information from the owner's account without requiring any login credentials inside the code.